 My name is Amirhossein Tavakoli, and I am a PhD Candidate at the UBC’s Vancouver School of Economics.
 My research interests are in Innovation, Public Economics, and Labor Economics.
 In my job market paper, I study the impact of R&D tax credits on firm performance and its implications for between-firm and within-firm wage inequality.

-R&D Expenditures, Rents, and Wage Inequality: Evidence from an R&D Tax Credit
+R&D Expenditures, Productivity, and Rent-Sharing: Evidence from an R&D Tax Credit

-This paper examines the impact of R&D tax credits on firm-level and worker-level outcomes, using the Scientific Research and Experimental Development (SRED) tax credit in Canada.
-Leveraging a regression kink design and matched employer-employee tax records, I estimate a large and statistically significant increase on R&D expenditures.
-The results show that R&D-intensive firms respond to tax credits with substantial increases in R&D expenditures, leading to significant gains in profitability, surplus per worker, after-tax income per worker, and wages while non-R&D-intensive firms show minimal changes.
-These gains disproportionately benefit high-skill, older, and long-tenured workers, exacerbating wage inequality both between and within firms.
-High-skill workers experience the largest earnings gains, with a 10 percent increase in EL leading to a 1.6 percent rise in their earnings, while low-skill workers see no significant changes.
-These findings provide evidence of rent-sharing mechanisms and highlight the role of R&D tax credits in contributing to wage inequality.
-Robustness checks confirm the stability of the results across different model specifications.
+This paper examines how R&D tax credits are passed onto wages and explores the underlying firm- and worker-level mechanism.
+Leveraging a regression kink design and matched employer-employee tax records, I find that R&D tax credits lead to a large and statistically significant increase in R&D expenditures.
+The results show that R&D-intensive firms respond to tax credits with substantial increases in R&D expenditures, leading to significant gains in profitability, productivity, and wages, while non-R&D-intensive firms show minimal changes.
+These firm-level gains are passed onto incumbent workers' earnings without impacting entrants.
+High-skill, long-tenured, and older incumbents experience the most significant earnings gains, with a 10 percent increase in the tax credits leading to a 1.2 to 1.9 percent rise in their annual earnings.
+In contrast, low-skill, low-tenured, and younger workers see no significant wage changes.
+These findings are consistent with a rent-sharing framework and highlight the role of R&D tax credits in contributing to within-firm wage inequality.

 Job Transitions and Employee Earnings After Acquisitions: Linking Corporate and Worker Outcomes, with David Arnold, Kevin Milligan, Terry Moon